Anatolii-Poznyak/employ_test_task/README.md

   docker-compose up
 ```
 - server will run on 127.0.0.1:8000
-- Create first superuser from terminal to be able to login (enter the container)
+- Create first employee-admin from terminal to be able to login (enter the container)
 ```shell
 docker ps
 docker exec -it <your container name> /bin/bash